 LeMoyne Center for the Visual Arts Mission: Promote and advance education, interest and participation in the contemporary visual arts.

-For 50 years, LeMoyne has been the premier private, nonprofit art organization in Tallahassee and our region, supported primarily by memberships and donations.
+For over 50 years, LeMoyne has been the premier private, nonprofit art organization in Tallahassee and our region, supported primarily by memberships and donations.
 Founded to promote the work of local artists and to preserve Florida’s art heritage, LeMoyne continues its mission through many programs and services offered to our community.